Table of Contents

 How is my analytics data transmitted and stored?

 Data is encrypted throughout the process - from collection, to transmission, to storage on Red Hat infrastructure.

 How long will Red Hat retain the data collected?

 By default, the service collects and uploads the data four times a day.
 Hence, the collected data will normally be kept for up to 24 hours for processing into computed analytics data.
 Data uploaded by previous runs will be discarded when the same client uploads new data as part of the daily run.

-As we are building the product to show historical automation data, computed analytics data is currently stored for up to a year.
+As we are building the product to show historical automation data, computed Insights data is currently stored for up to a year.

 Security of hosted services

 Security of customer data in Red Hat is a priority and every effort is made to ensure that information is not unnecessarily persisted and that it is secured using industry standard best practices.

 All customer data provided is stored within a secure data center with controlled access.

 All volumes containing customer data at rest are encrypted with AES 256 bit encryption